tomroh/fitur/cran-comments.md

 There were no ERRORs or WARNINGs.

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 * This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ---